 You’ve just inherited a Java 8 codebase.
 200,000 lines of business logic.
 Your board wants it modernised.
 Fast.

 Most spec-driven content talks about greenfield projects—starting fresh with perfect specs and AI doing the heavy lifting.
-But that’s not you.
+But you’re not building from scratch.
 You’re looking at legacy systems with decades of undocumented decisions, hardcoded workarounds, and implicit business rules that nobody wrote down because the person who understood them left five years ago.

 AI-assisted migration isn’t magic.
 It requires a strategic approach and realistic expectations.
-This guide covers migration decision frameworks, proven patterns like the Strangler Fig, and hybrid workflows that combine AI with manual coding.
-What works, what doesn’t, and when to stick with traditional approaches.
+This guide is part of our comprehensive guide to spec-driven development, covering advanced migration decision frameworks, proven patterns like the Strangler Fig, and hybrid workflows that combine AI with manual coding.
+You’ll learn what works, what doesn’t, and when to stick with traditional approaches.

 We’ll walk through COBOL to Java migrations with real success metrics, Java version upgrades comparing OpenRewrite and AI-assisted tools, and API migrations like REST to GraphQL.
 The goal is practical strategies you can apply to your actual migration projects.